kilaspintas/Custom-Diffusion/README.md

 * **Full Control**: Adjust Steps, Guidance Scale (CFG), Image Size (Width & Height), Seed, and Clip Skip.
 * **Sampler Selection**: Choose from popular samplers like DPM++ 2M Karras, Euler a, and LCM for different artistic styles.
 * **Automated Setup**: Comes with a `start.bat` script that automatically prepares the Conda environment and all necessary dependencies.
-* **Portable**: All components, including downloaded models, are stored within the project folder, making it easy to move.

 ## System Requirements